chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.utf8.md

 ## Model Structure and Assumptions

-Copper rockfish north of Point Conception off the coast of California are assessed using a two-sex model with sex specific life history parameters.
+Copper rockfish north of Point Conception off the coast of California are assessed using a two-sex model with sex-specific life history parameters.
 The model assumed two fleets: 1) commercial and 2) recreational with removals beginning in 1916.
 Selectivity was specified using the double normal parameterization within Stock Synthesis for both the commercial and recreational fleets.
 The commercial selectivity applied two time blocks for selectivity: 1916 - 2008 and 2009 - 2020.
 The commercial selectivity block from 1916 - 2008  was fixed to be asymptotic, while the selectivity block from  2009 - 2020was allowed to be dome-shaped.
 The recreational fleet selectivity was constant across the model years, 1916 - 2020, and fixed to be asymptotic, although dome-shape selectivity was explored during model development.
 Annual recruitment deviations were estimated for all years.

 ### Modeling Platform and Structure